open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ### Learning and re-learning steps

 When FSRS is enabled, the learning and re-learning steps should be chosen in such a way that all the learning steps can be completed on the same day.
-This means that steps longer than or **equal** to 1 day should not be used.
+This means that steps longer than or **equal** to 1 day should not be used. `23h` is not recommended because, while it's technically less than one day, it's very unlikely that you will be able to finish this step on the same day as your first review.
+For the same reason, any steps longer than `8h` are not recommended, although it depends on your lifestyle and learning habits.

 The reason is that FSRS can determine more optimal intervals but the use of longer (re)learning steps doesn't allow FSRS to schedule the reviews, making the scheduling less optimal.
 In addition, if longer steps are used, there can be cases where the "Hard" interval exceeds the "Good" interval.